CUFCTL/mlbd/skills/python.md

 ### Learning Python

 Because Python is so widely used, there are a _ton_ of resources out there for learning Python.
 Probably any of them are good to use.
-I personally recommend [Codecademy](https://www.codecademy.com/) because that is where I (Ben) learned Python.
-They have a [basic Python course](https://www.codecademy.com/learn/learn-python) which is free and interactive.
+If you've used other languages like C/C++ or MATLAB, you can probably just refer to [this cheatsheet](https://learnxinyminutes.com/docs/python3/).
 Beyond that, the best way to learn is to code it yourself!
 Try to implement a few small projects, or take some old coding projects in other languages and port them to Python.

 ### Setup